A private equity firm serving both individual investors and early stage companies.

 Outcome

-The redesigned app landed well.
-Advisors started recommending it to clients immediately and the firm created new marketing materials around it.
-The app is live in the App Store today with a five star rating.
-The work on the Wealth app was the start of a three year relationship with the firm.
+The redesigned app was well received by the team.
+Advisors immediately began recommending it to clients, and the firm created new marketing materials to support it.
+The app is curently live in the App Store today with a five star rating.
+This work on the Wealth app kicked off a three year relationship with the firm.
 Over that time I designed a native mobile and web app for their venture capital team, an internal capital management system, an internal operations tool, a portfolio company research platform, a redesigned quarterly reporting system, and an app for their startup pitch competition.
 The CTO and CEO were both vocal about their satisfaction with the work, and new projects kept coming through different members of their team.

 Carl + Lyle, 2026